 Double-decker Intercity trains

-You need to use the stairs in order to access either the lower and upper cabins.
+You need to use stairs in order to access either the lower or upper cabins.
 There are 4 steps down to the lower cabin and 7 steps up to the upper cabin.

 Note the overhead luggage racks in the cabins are very small and cannot take a standard suitcase.
 There is some limited space for a medium size case between the backs of some opposing seats.
 Some passengers with large cases choose to remain in the area near the doors.

-First class has a 2-1 seating configuration whilst 2nd class is generally 2-2 with single seaters near the swinging glass-entry doors.
+First class is denoted by a blue stripe on the exterior and has a 2-1 seating configuration.
+The 2nd class cabin is generally a 2-2 configuration with a limited number of single seaters near each end.

 Annoyingly, most of the seats upstairs face each other – these offer poor legroom when fully occupied.
 Some of the newer layouts do have airline-style seating in the lower cabin.